kyma-project/examples/scale-to-zero-with-keda/README.md

 ## Overview
-This example demonstrates a handy setup utilizing:
+This example demonstrates event-driven aproach that allows to decouple functional parts of an application and apply consumption based scaling.
+It uses:
  - Functions to deploy workloads directly from a Git repository,
  - In-cluster Eventing to enable event-driven communication,
  - [Keda](https://keda.sh/) to drive the Function's scaling,